josegonzalez/minui-dropbear-server-pak/README.md

 > [!WARNING]
 > This app currently removes the root password on the device completely when running in `passwordless-root` mode.
 The password is not subsequently reset.

-> [!TODO]
+> [!NOTE]
-> This should instead use `mount -o` or something on `/etc/passwd` and `/etc/group`
-> See this [commit](https://github.com/OnionUI/Onion/commit/175eb8278e7ec953405c4186535980b6abba9dc6#diff-d4c880409fa3390f8eb4c351c55b29767d309eea10ed79d9d206eee760f51c3c) for more details.
+> TODO: Implement me.
+We need to somehow generate an empty string for a hash and template out the etc/passwd file before mounting it.

 To allow access to the root user without specifying a password, create a file named `passwordless-root` in the pak folder.

 ### password

 > [!NOTE]
 > TODO: Implement me.
-Tina Linux does not come with `useradd` so we will potentially need to manipulate `/etc/passwd` and `/etc/shadow` directly.
+We need to somehow generate an empty string for a hash and template out the etc/passwd file before mounting it.

 Creating a file named `password` will result in the contents of that file being used as the password for the `trimui` user.
-If not specified, the password is set to `trimui`.
+If not specified, the password is set to `onion`.